mr-ping/tornado_jinja2/DESCRIPTION.rst

 Integrate Jinja2 into Tornado Framework
 =======================================

-This tool make you have the ability that using jiaja2 Template Engine with Tornado Web Framework.
+This package makes you have the ability that using Jiaja2 Template Engine with Tornado Web Framework.
-It will instead of Tornado Templates.
+It will replace the default Tornado Templates.

 How to use:
 -----------

-Import the jinja2 loader to your project
+Import Jinja2Loader to your project

 .. code-block:: python

     from tornado_jinja2 import Jinja2Loader

-Pass the jinja2 loader instance to the "template_loader" parameter which for "tornado.web.Application"
+Pass the instance of Jinja2Loader to `tornado.web.Application` as the value of "template_loader" parameter.
+You can use the particular Loader from jinja2 and configuring jinaja2 environment by your self.

 .. code-block:: python

     import tornado.web
+    import jinja2

+    # Create a instance of Jinja2Loader
+    jinja2_env = jinja2.Environment(loader=jinja2.FileSystemLoader('template/path/'), autoescape=False)
-    jinja2loader = Jinja2Loader('templates_path')
+    jinja2_loader = Jinja2Loader(jinja2_env)

+    # Give it to Tornado to replace the default Loader.
-    settings = dict(template_loader=jinja2loader)
+    settings = dict(template_loader=jinja2_loader)
     application = tornado.web.Application(handler=[],
                                           **settings)